 There are also extras on the three discs.
 Clips from newsreels and TV, rare outtakes, and other such footage is included on each disc.
 Many of the films have informative, interesting commentaries available from experts.
 The best of these commentaries are those that concentrate on the film we are watching and discuss the process (Doug Sulpy on “Recreation” is perhaps the best example).
 And a special respect must be offered the great musical accompanists on the silents, including Phillip Carli, Ben Model, Dennis Scott, Andrew Simpson, and Donald Sosin.

-Along with the significance of these films to help understand cinema’s rich history, this collection offers some hilarious comedies.
-Too often the Keystone films are dismissed as being more frantic than funny, the kinetic energy being diverting at best, but no more than jittery kinetic energy flickering across the screen.
+Along with the significance of these films to help understand cinema’s rich history, this films on this collection are some truly hilarious comedies.
+Too often the Keystone films are dismissed as being more frantic than funny, the kinetic energy being diverting at best, but no more than jittery characters flickering across the screen.
 This is a particularly wrongheaded perception.
-The Mack Sennett Collection proves that these comedies, when showcased properly with the best visuals and most effective music scores, the humor holds up most effectively despite some of the movies being 100 years old.
+The Mack Sennett Collection proves that the humor of these comedies, when showcased properly with the best visuals and most effective music scores, holds up effectively despite some of the movies being 100 years old or more.

 This is too important a collection of films to be represented only by an overview like this.
-Thus, this writer plans to individually review each of the 50 movies on this set, one per day, and linking them to this set (and this overview).
+Thus, this writer plans to individually review each of the 50 movies on this set, and linking them to this review.
 For anyone interested in the development of cinema as an art form, as technology, or just want to see a lot of really funny movies that helped shaped screen comedy’s evolution, The Mack Sennett Collection is perhaps the most important blu ray set you can obtain.

 A few years ago, film historian Brent Walker published the amazingly thorough history of Sennett’s career, “Mack Sennett’s Fun Factory” which is now in affordable softcover.
 This collection, and that book, should be paired together in any public or University library, especially colleges who have classes on film history.